isb-cgc/examples-Compute/grid-engine/README.md

 PYTHONPATH=$PYTHONPATH:~/ISB-CGC-Webapp/scripts python index_bam_files.py [OPTIONS]
 ```

 For more information about each of the required options for the script, run "python index_bam_files.py -h".
+Additional information about the script can also be found on the script's [README](./samtools-index/README.md) page.

 ###Step 6: Clean up